Emsley1d/Weather-Scraper/readme.md

   * Reviewed my code and realised I hadn't included .getTime() for the Sunset part of my if else statement.
   * The above still didn't work so I settled on using a "line-through" for the Sunrise/Sunset instead of attempting to remove both after each had occured.
   *  I came to realise I hadn't closed the "h5" tag for the header with id="sunset" correctly; I had neglected to include the closing "/".
 Realising this I then reverted back to my original plan to use .remove() to remove both Sunset/Sunrise as opposed to adding the style of "line-through".

+ **Solution:**

-  * I realised that with the if else codition I had written only the sunriseDisplay would ever be removed; I updated the statement to hopefully resolve the issue.
+  * I realised that with the if else codition I had written only the sunriseDisplay would ever be removed; I updated the statement to resolve the issue.